Skip to main content

 Explanation

-This rule will show the app/form only on pages that Sumo detects an article on.
+This rule will show the campaign form only on pages that BDOW! detects an article on.

-Note: if Sumo detects multiple articles on a page, it's considered an index of articles and will not show.
+Note: if BDOW! detects multiple articles on a page, it's considered an index of articles and will not show.

 Desktop